zachcuy/SCBee/README.md

 - 🌱 I’m currently learning how to implement a kernel driver and how to improve my drone design through CFD analysis of my frame prototypes.
 - 💞️ I’m looking to collaborate on drone design projects with someone who shares the same level of interest that I do!

 - 📫 How to reach me ...
-Message me!
+Email me!

 - Current Software Projects: Poker Game-Theory Optimal Solver using Counterfactual Regret Minimization - Currently finishing up the equity calculation feature.